-02. Identify weaknesses that may reveal a failure to comply with a regulatory requirement.
+02.08 Identify weaknesses that may reveal a failure to comply with a regulatory requirement.

-02. Evaluate exercise against EP cornerstone performance expectation.
+02.09 Evaluate the exercise against EP cornerstone performance expectation.

-02. Represent NRC at the Federal Emergency Management Agency (FEMA) public meeting,.
+02.10 Represent the NRC at the Federal Emergency Management Agency (FEMA) public meeting, as negotiated.

-02. Review the proposed offsite exercise deficiencies provided by FEMA and inform the licensee of those deficiencies.
+02.11 Review the proposed offsite exercise deficiencies provided by FEMA and inform the licensee of those deficiencies.
 [C1]